 Having income protection cover can provide a replacement income when you’re unable to work at full capacity, or at all, because you’re sick or injured.

 Depending on your circumstances, you may be eligible for income protection cover under Tasplan Protect 1 or Tasplan Protect 2.
-Conveniently, premiums can be paid for out of your Tasplan account rather than out of your pocket.
+Insurance costs can be paid for out of your Tasplan account rather than out of your pocket.
 You can read more about income protection insurance on our website.

 If you’d like to chat with one of our friendly staff about your insurance arrangements, call us on 1800 005 166.

 We can provide you with general advice about your super, free of charge.
-Or, if you need personal advice on your super or investments outside of super, we can easily set you up with a financial planner.
+If you need personal advice, you can meet with a Tasplan financial planner.
+Our planners have set fees for advice and you may be able to pay for this out of your Tasplan account.
 Simply call us on 1800 005 166.